gnawvvis/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The script **13-unique** sorts a list of words and prints only words that appear exactly once.

 The script **14-findthatword** displays lines containing the pattern "root" from the file */etc/passwd*.

+The script **15-countthatword** displays the number of lines that contain the pattern "bin" in the file */etc/passwd*.